brentley/appmeshworkshop/content/mesh_crystal/installenvoy.md

 ---
-title: "Add the envoy sidecar proxy"
+title: "Add the Envoy sidecar proxy"
 date: 2018-09-18T17:40:09-05:00
 weight: 20
 ---

-Time to add the envoy sidecar proxy to your Crystal backend service.
+Time to add the Envoy sidecar proxy to your Crystal backend service.
 Since the service is runing in Fargate you will need to create a new revision of the Task Definition.
 The  task definition you are about to create will include a new container for the Envoy proxy that will run alongside (hence the term sidecar) the existing containerized Crystal microservice.